elifoster/HeaderCount/README.md

 # HeaderCount
-A MediaWiki extension experiment that adds a parser function to count the number of headers in a given page.
+A MediaWiki extension that adds a parser function to count the number of headers in a given page.